humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-03-13-its-time-to-start-using-javascript-strict-mode.md

 ## Conclusion

 I strongly recommend everyone start using strict mode now.
-There are enough browsers supporting it that strict mode will legitimately help save you from errors you didn&#8217;t even know where in your code.
-Make sure you don&#8217;t include the pragma globally, but use IIFEs as frequently as you like to apply strict mode to as much code as possible.
-Initially, there will be errors you&#8217;ve never encountered before &#8211; this is normal.
-Make sure you do a fair amount of testing after switching to strict mode to make sure you&#8217;ve caught everything.
-Definitely don&#8217;t just throw `"use strict"` in your code and assume there are no errors.
-The bottom line is that it&#8217;s time to start using this incredibly useful language feature to write better code.
+There are enough browsers supporting it that strict mode will legitimately help save you from errors you didn't even know where in your code.
+Make sure you don't include the pragma globally, but use IIFEs as frequently as you like to apply strict mode to as much code as possible.
+Initially, there will be errors you've never encountered before &#8211; this is normal.
+Make sure you do a fair amount of testing after switching to strict mode to make sure you've caught everything.
+Definitely don't just throw `"use strict"` in your code and assume there are no errors.
+The bottom line is that it's time to start using this incredibly useful language feature to write better code.

 **Update (14-Mar-2012):** Added note about using strict mode pragma with non-conforming JavaScript engines.
 **Update (21-Mar-2012):** Fixed typo.